Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aio_manufacturing/_index.md

 ## Deployment via Azure Developer CLI

-Jumpstart AIO provides a feature that allows users to deploy with the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview).
-Follow these steps to try this feature in your subscription.

-- Follow to install guide for the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=winget-windows%2Cbrew-mac%2Cscript-linux&pivots=os-linux) for your environment.
+- Follow the install guide for the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=winget-windows%2Cbrew-mac%2Cscript-linux&pivots=os-linux) for your environment.

   > **Note: PowerShell is required for using azd with Jumpstart AIO.
 If you are running in a Linux environment be sure that you have [PowerShell for Linux](https://learn.microsoft.com/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.3) installed.**